 After two and a half hours you’d think the fans were satisfied but the sold-out Roseland crowd stomped and cheered loudly to hear more, as most hoped Dweezil would play their favorite song that hadn’t heard yet.

-Appealing to the hand written request for a very young fan his favorite Zappa song, a gracious Dweezil honored the request by playing Stinkfoot, before finishing with two more 70s gems, Don’t Eat The Yellow Snow and Zomby Woof, the former being one of the earliest recognized and radio friendly songs of Zappa’s robust and eclectic catalog.
+Appealing to the hand written request of a very young fan to play his favorite Zappa song, Stinkfoot, a gracious Dweezil obliged before finishing with two more 70s gems, Don’t Eat The Yellow Snow and Zomby Woof, the former being one of the earliest recognized and radio friendly songs of Zappa’s robust and eclectic catalog.

-As the band bowed good night to the appreciative crowd, Dweezil welcomed fans back to merchandise table to get everything & anything signed.
+As the band bowed good night to the appreciative crowd, Dweezil welcomed fans back to merchandise table to get anything and everything signed.
 The Zappa Plays Zappa band led by Frank’s accomplished guitarist-son would be proud knowing fans still loyally embrace the music of the future today.

 Having grown up and lived in the San Fernando Valley during Frank Zappa’s discography, the only thing missing from the evening was some Joe’s Garage.
-Hopefully there are plans for a 40th anniversary tour in a few years for all the garage-guitarist in still playin’ in Canoga Park, and Reseda.
+Hopefully there are plans for a 40th anniversary tour in a few years for all the garage-guitarist in still playin’ in Canoga Park.